 As a result of the fibrotic tissue accumulation, the lungs become stiffer.
 In humans, the disease is typically diagnosed using computed tomography (CT) scans and pulmonary function tests, both of which can be performed in small laboratory animals using the flexiVent.
 The ability of this integrated system to synchronize with micro-CT scanners, to provide static and dynamic measurements of respiratory mechanics, as well as to capture information on specific lung volumes or flows make it an extremely valuable tool to investigate pulmonary fibrosis at the preclinical level.
 As an example, changes in static compliance, acquired using the sensitive pressure-volume curves, allowed researchers to distinguish between degrees of disease severity or therapeutic efficacy.
 Furthermore, the flexiVent system’s Negative Pressure Forced Expiration (NPFE) extension offers additional insight by permitting outcomes similar to those commonly used in a clinical setting, such as the forced vital capacity (FVC).

 Finally, the longitudinal aspect of the disease or the efficacy of a potential therapeutic approach over time can now be more easily assessed with the flexiVent since the recent publication of simple techniques of non-surgical subject integration to the system.
 Numerous examples of the use of the flexiVent in pulmonary fibrosis preclinical research can be found in the literature.
+Learn how a leading pulmonary fibrosis researcher uses the flexiVent in this interview.

 The induced changes in lung parenchyma observed in preclinical models of pulmonary fibrosis are likely to result in impaired breathing patterns, which can be captured repeatedly in conscious spontaneously breathing subjects using one of the various plethysmography techniques (e.g. whole body plethysmography, double-chamber plethysmography, head-out plethysmography).